Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem and Theorem

 Now, it follows that $Rm\geq 0$ by Lemma \ref{lem:M-S} and Lemma \ref{lem:Tensormaxprinciple}.

-Finally, the classification under half nonnegative isotropic curvature condition follows from the work of Munteanu-Wang \cite{M-W:17} (Corollary 4) on shrinking Ricci solitons with nonnegative curvature operator, or from the work of Ni \cite{Ni:05} on K\"{a}hler-Ricci solitons with nonnegative bisectional curvature.
-In addition, if $(M^4, g)$ has half PIC, then clearly $\C^2$, $\CP^1 \times \C$ and $ \CP^1 \times \CP^1$ are excluded.
-This finishes the proof of Theorem \ref{thm:kahlerpic}. \end{proof}
+Now the classification (under half nonnegative isotropic curvature condition) follows from the work of Munteanu-Wang \cite{M-W:17} (Corollary 4) on shrinking Ricci solitons with nonnegative curvature operator, or from the work of Ni \cite{Ni:05} on K\"{a}hler-Ricci solitons with nonnegative bisectional curvature.
+In addition, if $(M^4, g, f)$ has half PIC, then clearly $\C^2$, $\CP^1 \times \C$ and $ \CP^1 \times \CP^1$ are excluded.
+This finishes the proof of Corollary \ref{thm:kahler}. \end{proof}